adshayanB/SHACKS/README.md

 ## What It Does 😃

-NAME is a backend service that a bank can implement to allow it's clients to text a number to view their banking information and perform other actions as well.
+SMScotia is a backend service that a bank can implement to allow it's clients to text a number to view their banking information and perform other actions as well.
 Users can text the number provided to them a variety of commands and will receive a response back instantly via SMS.
 Users can also text this number to be provided a growing list of commands to ensure clients can utilize this service to it's maximum potential.
 We hope that this service allows individuals who maybe aren't the best at using mobile/desktop apps, or those with phones incapable of downloading apps, or those without an internet connection, can use this eervice to stay connected and in power of their finances.

 ## How We Built It 🔨